 A startup’s success is highly dependent on the entrepreneur’s decision-making abilities.
 In order to manage stress levels and have a clear mind for optimal decision making, it is essential to take good care of your physical health.
 Sleep enough hours when you can, eat healthy foods, and hit it hard in the gym.

 Have your community support system sorted out on the home front and work front.
 There are no lone rangers out there.
 If you hire people of character who are aligned with your values and vision, then your colleagues are able to make significant contributions alongside you.
 A caring support team is behind every successful entrepreneur!

 Q4.
 Is there a female figure in your life that you look up to & why?

 I have always looked up to my great grandmother, the matriarch of my family.
 Having survived the Korean War and leading her family to safety and freedom in the United States, she had the will to never give up.

-Another example would be Colonel (retired) Sylvia Moran, graduated in the first class of women at the United States Military Academy at West Point and came back to West Point as a Professor of Foreign Languages and as an Officer-In-Charge of the West Point Judo Team.
+Another example would be Colonel (retired) Sylvia Moran, who graduated in the first class of women at the United States Military Academy at West Point and came back to West Point as a Professor of Foreign Languages and as an Officer-In-Charge of the West Point Judo Team.
 Sylvia is a pioneer who encouraged me to keep going in male dominated environments regardless of my race and gender.